If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Image credit: HBO

 • The Sea Snake (once titled The Nine Voyages), centered on the seafaring adventures of House of the Dragon's Corlys Velaryon in his younger days.
-Its current status is unknown as there hasn't been any updates since early in 2024.
+Its current status is unknown as there haven't been any updates since early in 2024.

 • 10,000 Ships is a spinoff set 1,000 years before the events of Game of Thrones, focused on the adventures of Princess Nymeria as she founded the nation of Dorne.
 This series was presumed cancelled until George R. R. Martin dropped the news that it had been un-cancelled and had a new writer attached.

-• Another Game of Thrones project that is reportedly in development takes place even earlier in the timeline than House of the Dragon and follows Aegon the Conqueror as he established the Targaryen household as the ruling house of Westeros.
+• Another Game of Thrones project that is reportedly in development takes place even earlier in the timeline than House of the Dragon and follows Aegon the Conqueror as he establishes the Targaryen household as the ruling house of Westeros.
 This one is still early in development with no release date announced.

 • HBO is also looking to expand the Game of Thrones universe in animation, with two different cartoon series in development.
-All we know of them is that one, titled "The Golden Empire" will reportedly be set in the Essos province of Yi Ti, an area Martin likens to Imperial China (Yi Ti was offhandedly mentioned in the penultimate episode of House of the Dragon season 1, possibly to help get the name in viewers' minds).
-There has not been any update on either of these animated projects for a long time so their status is currently unknown.
+We only have details about one of these shows, hesitantly titled The Golden Empire.
+The Golden Empire will reportedly be set in the Essos province of Yi Ti, an area Martin likens to Imperial China (Yi Ti was offhandedly mentioned in the penultimate episode of House of the Dragon season 1, possibly to help get the name in viewers' minds).
+There has not been any update on either of these animated projects since 2021.

 • In addition to all this, there were three spinoffs announced but ultimately canceled.
-One was Flea Bottom, set in the lower class slums of King's Landing.
+One was Flea Bottom, set in the lower-class slums of King's Landing.
 Another was Bloodmoon, the very first Game of Thrones spinoff to be announced.
 It was set 8,000 years before Game of Thrones and even had a full pilot shot, starring Naomi Watts and Jamie Campbell-Bower (Stranger Things' Vecna).
-Finally, a spin off titled Snow, which would have followed Kit Harrington's Jon Snow after the end of Game of Thrones, was in development at one point.
-But HBO ultimately decided the show needed more work than it was worth, and decided to move ahead with House of the Dragon instead.

 Should you watch Game of Thrones or House of the Dragon first?

 This is very much up to you.
 Because House of the Dragon takes place hundreds of years before Game of Thrones, it doesn't really spoil anything for the original series.
-However, there are parts of House of the Dragon that assume you've already seen Game of Thrones and understand enough about the world to keep up so it can be helpful to watch the original show first and then switch to the prequel.
+However, there are parts of House of the Dragon that assume you've already seen Game of Thrones and understand enough about the world to keep up, so it can be helpful to watch the original show first and then switch to the prequel.

 Which series is first: House of the Dragon or Game of Thrones?